PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Register Opponent Collisions

-Now that we have our tanks broadcasting their collisions we need to use the *RegisterOpponentCollision()* we created earlier to reset tanks in our opponent’s games.
-We will also be updating the scores of the right tanks, and we will use the UID of the shell to make sure that the shell that hit us is removed from all other games.
+Now that we have our tanks broadcasting their collisions, we need to use the *RegisterOpponentCollision()* we created earlier to reset tanks in our opponent’s games.
+We'll also be updating the scores of the right tanks, and we'll use the UID of the shell to make sure that the shell that hit us is removed from all other games.

 This goes in our *GameController.cs* class: